chivalry/filemaker-custom-functions/README.md

 ### Wrapped Recursive Functions

-If a function's sole purpose is to act as a recursive tool for a wrapper function, in which case it is only every called by the wrapper function, then the recursive tool is named identically to the wrapper function but with an appended underscore.
+If a function's sole purpose is to act as a recursive tool for a wrapper function, in which case it is only ever called by the wrapper function, then the recursive tool is named identically to the wrapper function but with an appended underscore.

     lsts.Concat